ritamghoshritam/MachineLearningDemo/README.md

 # Introduction:
 Measuring the temperature according the previous data is more important to do.
-Linear regression is one of those Machine Learning (ML) process algorithm.
+Linear regression is one of those Machine Learning process algorithm.
 Linear regression model has been performed a huge role to predict the temperature.

 # Steps:
 Run "WeatherPredictionUpdated.ipynb" file by using "weather.csv" as dataset.